vcasasmo/FREDS/README.md

 # Fast Reactor Energy Grid Design For Sensitivity Calculations (FREDS)

-This code was jointly developed from researchers of Belgian Nuclear Centre (SCK CEN), ULB and  UGent based on the early implementation developed by [Emilie3008](https://github.com/Emilie3008) and available in  https://github.com/Emilie3008/MScThesis_2023_2024.
+This code was jointly developed by researchers of Belgian Nuclear Centre (SCK CEN), ULB and  UGent based on the early implementation developed by [Emilie3008](https://github.com/Emilie3008) and available in  https://github.com/Emilie3008/MScThesis_2023_2024.

 ## Pre-requisites